 Each student will:

-- Perform the satisfactory musical technique as a voice, keyboard (piano or organ), guitar or orchestral instrument principal.
+- Develop satisfactory musical technique as a voice, keyboard (piano or organ), guitar or orchestral instrument principal.

 - Develop an understanding of the history of congregational song in gathered Christian worship.